yarman1/pa-labs/lab-2/README.md

 # Instruction for commands
+Npm and Node.js v18.12.1 are required.
 If you are using Windows, insert commands in cmd
 1. Example of the work of ids algorithm
 ```
 npm run example-ids